RyanSchu/RFMix_Pipe/README.md

 2. Run RFMix (See Below)

 The script should take a few minutes to execute depending on the number of snps/samples being processed.
-After it has executed users can take the output and run RFMix as normal
+After it has executed users can take the output and run RFMix as normal.
+Be aware that RFMix needs to be run from the install directory containing RFMix

 **Example: Running RFMix**
 ```
+cd RFMix_v1.5.4
  python RunRFMix.py -e 2 -w 0.2 --num-threads <n> --forward-backward PopPhased <example_merged.haps> <example.classes> <example.pos> -o <output.results>
 ```